Pheasant Hunting in Connecticut

 Three-day Non-Resident License: Non-resident hunters wishing to take advantage of the vast bird hunting opportunities that Connecticut has to offer can now purchase a three-day, non-resident bird hunting license, which is good for 3 consecutive privilege days (Sundays not included).
 The license costs $35.
 In addition to the three-day, non-resident license, hunters wishing to pursue wild turkey, pheasant, quail, and partridge will also need to purchase a Resident Game Bird Conservation Stamp.
 Visitors wishing to hunt woodcock, snipe, rails, crows, and waterfowl will need to purchase a Connecticut Migratory Bird Conservation Stamp in addition to their three-day, non-resident license.

 Daily Permits Online: Daily permits for a select group of Permit-Required Areas will be available online.
-To see which areas have online permitting and/or vendor permitting, consult the list of Permit-Required Area Vendors, the Online Sportsmen Licensing System, or the Public Hunting Area Maps.
+To see which areas have online permitting and/or vendor permitting, consult the list of Permit-Required Area Vendors, the Online Sportsmen Licensing System, or the CT Interactive Hunting Area Map.
 Permits will be available three to five days in advance, with only one permit issued per day online to any one individual.
 Online permits can be obtained through the Online Sportsmen Licensing System.
 Instructions for Online Purchases.

 INFORMATION ABOUT THE PROGRAM: Each year pheasants are purchased and distributed throughout the state on state-owned, state-managed, and Permit-Required Areas.
-The Pheasant Program is funded solely by the sale of Resident Game Bird Conservation Stamps and hunting licenses.
-The number of pheasants that are purchased is directly correlated to the number of Resident Game Bird Conservation Stamps sold in Connecticut during the previous season and revenue derived from pheasant hunters.
+The Pheasant Program is funded by the sale of Resident Game Bird Conservation Stamps and hunting licenses and a Federal Aid in Wildlife Restoration grant.

 The Pheasant Program relies heavily on cooperative relationships with hunting clubs and landowners.
 Many of our Permit-Required Hunting Areas are available due to agreements with private landowners.
 Thanks to these landowners, pheasants are released in the towns of Bristol, East Windsor, Enfield, Meriden, Norwich, Seymour, Sprague, Suffield, and Wallingford.